-Figure 3-14 Add a Camera
+Figure 3-12 Add/Modify Camera

 - 2. Set the desired conditions for this Event as follows:

 - a.
 Enter the URL of the online camera.

 - b.
 Select the Make/Model of camera you are connecting to.

 - c.
 Enter the Username if necessary.

 - d.
 Enter the Password if necessary.

 - 3. Click Save.